marrbor/go-state-machine/README.md

 ## usage
 1. write plant uml state machine diagram.
+    1. Do not define named `shutdown` event since it reserved internal using.
 1. write state transition code:
     1. define type to hold action and guard functions.
         1. Prototype of action function is `func()` (defined as type `Action`).
         1. Prototype of guard function is `func() bool` (defined as type `Guard`).
+        1. Both action and guard function must be started with upper case (expose other to package) since they called from [reflect package](https://golang.org/pkg/reflect/).
+        1. `Shutdown` action have to be implement for reserved event `shutdown`.
+            - If not implement, `NewStateMachine` will return error.
     1. generate StateMachine via `NewStateMachine` function with the diagram.
     1. run StateMachine
     1. send Event to StateMachine